CD1010/BlazorWizard/README.md

 # BlazorWizard
 This sample implements a wizard view with Validation at teach step in flow.
-If IsValid = true, only then will Previous button be enabled.
+If IsValid = true, only then will Next button be enabled.